 The Jubilee Year 2000 brought some 25 million pilgrims to Rome.
 The Pope repeated to the 2000 Dutch pilgrims what he had said earlier during World Youth Day, quoting Saint Catherine of Siena (Letter 368): “If you would be what you should be, you would set ablaze the entire earth” (7 nov.
 2000).
 This was also a year of purification.
 The Pope asked forgiveness for the many wrongs done by people throughout the history of the Church.

-Pope John Paul II died on the 2nd of April, 2005, whilst thousands of faithful were gathered in St. Peter’s Square, praying beneath his window.
+Pope John Paul II died on the 2nd of April, 2005, while thousands of faithful were gathered in St. Peter’s Square, praying beneath his window.
 During several days the traffic around St Peter’s was blocked by a queue of several kilometres, in which people were patiently waiting until it was their turn to personally take leave of this great Pope.
 In total some 4 million pilgrims came to Rome in order to show their affection and to pray for the deceased Pope.
 He was beatified on the 1st of May 2011 by Pope Benedict XVI and canonised on the 27th of April 2014 by Pope Francis.